daydevelops/scallywags/README.md

 - run `php artisan key:generate`
 - You will also need to set up a Google Recaptcha service.
 Enter your keys in the .env file.
 - This application uses a Redis server.
 To install Redis, run `sudo apt install redis-server`
+- Create a table in your database for the forum
+- Run your migrations and seeders (if necessary)

+[here](https://scallywags.daydevelops.com) is a live demo of the site